ishivamgaur/Netflix-ai/README.md

 - Made Secondary Container with MoviesList and showing Now Playing Movies
 - Made a movieCard
 - Made a Hook of fetching Popular Movies, Top Rated, Up Comming from different APIs
+- Made a Toggle AiSearch slice to the store to toggle between main page and Ai search page
+- Initializing working on AiSearchComponent page

 # Features